The Impact of Stress Throughout the Body

 Learning how to manage your stress is the best first-line defense against its cruel effects.
 For many, this can be extremely difficult.
 Tomorrow, we will be discussing all the different ways you can learn to manage your stress and prevent any flare-ups.

 Another way to lower your stress levels is to improve your health.
 For sufferers of a chronic lung disease, that means improving your lung function in hopes of breathing easier.
 For years, sufferers had to choose between a highly invasive lung reduction and lung transplant.
-Now, sufferers have more options with stem cell therapy.
-By using a patient’s own stem cells, he or she can get back to their life and minimize their stress levels.
-To find out if you qualify for stem cell therapy, contact us at (800) 729-3065.
+Now, sufferers have more options with cellular therapy.
+By using a patient’s own cells, he or she can get back to their life and minimize their stress levels.
+To find out if you qualify for cellular therapy, contact us at 888-745-6697.